ethanabrooks/dissertation/bellman-update-networks.typ

 relating to the procedure used to choose an action.
 For example, in a maze environment, instead of cloning actions only, they also clone steps in a breadth-first-search algorithm used to choose those actions.
-Bellman Update Networks may be thought of as a specialization of this approach to the policy evaluation algorithm.
+Bellman Update Networks may be viewed as a specialization of this approach to the policy evaluation algorithm.

 A variety of works, to include #cite(<schrittwieser2020mastering>, form: "prose"), #cite(<okada2022dreamingv2>, form: "prose"), #cite(<zhumastering>, form: "prose") and #cite(<wen2023dream>, form: "prose") consider